Kifah Moulhem: Syrian Civil War

-Moulhem became known for his loyalty to the Syrian government.
-It is for these reason that he was transferred to lead Aleppo’s Military Intelligence Branch, when the city’s security situation deteriorated in 2012.
+Moulhem became known for "loyalty and cruelty"; he was "transferred to lead Aleppo’s Military Intelligence Branch, when the city’s security situation deteriorated in 2012".
 During the Battle of Aleppo, he led interrogations of captured rebels and jihadists, serving as the city's top intelligence chief.

-In 2014, Moulhem was appointed as head of the information department in the MID, and in July of the following year he was promoted to the rank of Major General.
-In 2015, he was appointed as deputy director of MID and president of the security council in the southern area, which includes Daraa, Quneitra and Suweida, where he served up until July 2018.
-In July 2019, Moulhem was appointed as director of the Military Intelligence Directorate, replacing Mohamed Mahala.
+In 2014, Moulhem was "appointed head of the information department in the MID, and in July of the following year he was promoted to the rank of Major- General" and was "appointed as deputy-chief of the MID."
+Three years later, in July 2018, he was appointed the "head of the security council in the southern region, which includes the provinces of Daraa, Quneitra and Suweida."
+In March 2019, Moulhem was appointed as director of the Military Intelligence Directorate, replacing Mohamed Mahala.

 Following the fall of the al-Assad regime in December 2024, Moulhem reportedly fled Syria and escaped to Moscow.